krazeemonkee/itslikesoup-anytype/content/posts/003 ~ zoom-out/index.md

 </div>

 {{< lead >}}
-<p style="padding: 0; margin: 0 0 0 0; text-align: justify"> <i> apologies for the improper presentation here  🙏🏽 this should have been a simple slideshow so that you can clickly flick through the zoomed-in + zoomed-out views but i just spent hours tinkering the html, css + javascript code w/ claude.ai but to no avail ~ i will place a marker here + return later improve this display when time + knowledge permit ~ </i></p>
+<p style="padding: 0; margin: 0 0 0 0; text-align: justify"> <i> i apologe for the poor presentation here  🙏🏽 this should have been a simple slideshow so that you can clickly flick through the zoomed-in + zoomed-out views but i just spent hours tinkering the html, css + javascript code w/ claude.ai but to no avail ~ i will place a marker here + return later to improve the presentation when time + knowledge permit </i></p>
 {{< /lead >}}

 ### blocks of text